muhammad-rafi/Ansible-Projects/f5-bigip-project/README.md

-As you can see from my ansible config file `ansible.cfg`, I am using a vault for password protection `vault_password_file = .vault_pass`, therfore, you will need to create your own vault if you like to use one.
+As you can see from my ansible config file `ansible.cfg`, I am using a vault for password protection `vault_password_file = .vault_pass`, therefore, you will need to create your own vault if you like to use one.

 ## Authors